divark/narrative-director-rs/docs/user-manual.md

 This is where you change the device used for recording.
 In addition, the device can be fine tuned with the following options:

-- Sample Rate: This captures the amount of information to capture.
-Making this value higher will increase the audio quality at the cost of higher file sizes.
+- Sample Rate: This captures the amount of information to record.
+Making this value higher will increase the audio quality at the cost of larger file sizes.
 - Channels: This represents the number of directional inputs to consider based on the capabilities of the device.
 For example, 2 represents a stereo recording.